 - Japanese greet tea

 - Raspberry and rose (my personal favourite, the rose and raspberry well balanced so both flavours came through nicely) affored

 - Indonesian black pepper

-These didn’t come in a beautifully wrapped box, but in a Japanese style plain envelope, which suited them admirably.
+These chocolates didn’t come in a beautifully wrapped box, but in a Japanese style plain envelope, which suited them admirably.
 Having made my purchase Nicolas then offered me one on the house to eat then and there.
 I went for the all dark, which although it had no additional flavouring, was very good indeed.
-All of the ganaches were dairy free being made with soya.
-This, Nicolas claims, gives a much lighter texture than cream; I can report that the consistency was very good.
-Hoorah, vegan friendly chocolates, which meant my vegan work colleague wouldn’t have to miss out on the goodies as he normally does.
-I thought these were really fun and very interesting, but being a dairy girl at heart, these would never be my chocolates of choice.

-One of the most delicious sweet treats I had were these famous Ghent cuberdons.
-They are made from raspberry puree which has a shelf life of only 4 weeks.
-Traditionally, these are cone shaped, firm on the outside and soft on the inside, but we bought some particularly interesting ones which were a house speciality.
+One of the most delicious sweet treats I enjoyed were these famous Ghent cuberdons.
+They’re made with fresh raspberry puree which has a shelf life of only four weeks.
+Traditional cuberdons are cone shaped.
+They’re firm on the outside and soft on the inside.
+But we bought some particularly interesting mask-masked shaped ones, which were a house speciality.

-Hot chocolate was not forgotten and we sampled a couple of these, one in a cafe and the other in a chocolate shop – guess which was which!
-Both were really good, but if truth be told, I think we both enjoyed sitting outside the cafe in a little square sipping our plain chocolate.
+In all the chocolate excitement, we couldn’t forget hot chocolate.
+We sampled a couple in fact: one in a cafe and the other in a chocolate shop.
+Both were really good.
+The above image was from the chocolate shop and it was a showstopper to look at.
+But if truth be told, I think we both enjoyed sitting outside in a little square sipping the cafe’s plain chocolate best.